40 Korean foods we can't live without

 courtesy Korean Tourism Organization

-Continuing along the masochistic strain, South Koreans have a saying that goes, "fight heat with heat."
+Continuing along the masochistic strain, Koreans have a saying that goes, "fight heat with heat."
 What that means is they love to eat boiling hot dishes on the hottest summer days.

 The most representative of these is samgyetang, a thick, glutinous soup with a whole stuffed chicken floating in its boiling depths.